custom may be used for advanced users who want to use their own fetch implementation, or modify an existing one to suit their needs.

 The options available for the DataAPIClient related to making HTTP requests.

-There are three different behaviours for setting the client:
+There are three different behaviors for setting the client:

 Luckily, it takes only a couple of easy steps.
 See FetchH2HttpClientOptions for more information.